-At 31 December 2014, no deferred tax has been recognised for withholding taxes that would be payable on the unremitted earnings that are subject to withholding taxes of the Group's subsidiaries in Mainland China and the U.S..
+At 31 December 2015, no deferred tax has been recognised for withholding taxes that would be payable on the unremitted earnings that are subject to withholding taxes of the Group's subsidiaries in Mainland China.
 In the opinion of the directors, it is not probable that these subsidiaries will distribute such earnings in the foreseeable future.
-The aggregate amount of temporary differences associated with investments in subsidiaries in Mainland China and the U.S. for which deferred tax liabilities have not been recognised totalled approximately US\$7,197,000 (2013: US\$6,916,000) and US\$61,003,000 at 31 December 2014 (2013: US\$57,503,000), respectively.
+The aggregate amount of temporary differences associated with investments in subsidiaries in Mainland China for which deferred tax liabilities have not been recognised totalled at approximately US\$7,530,000 (2014: US\$7,197,000) as at 31 December 2015.